 You may encounter PDF files in a variety of ways, whether it be downloading a document from a website or receiving a document from a co-worker or friend via email.
 The files may contain text, images, forms, annotations, outlines, and other document-related data.
-The PDF files also preserve fonts and formatting electronically across multiple platforms and appear the same on the screen as they will when printed on paper.
+The PDF files also preserve fonts and formatting electronically across multiple platforms and appear the same on the screen as when printed on paper.

 NOTE: View the PDF definition for more information.